Jo O'Meara: 2004–2007: Relentless and reality shows

-2008–2020: S Club 3 and S Club 7 reunion
+2008–2020: S Club 3 and S Club reunion

-In November 2008, O'Meara, Bradley McIntosh, and Paul Cattermole formed the spin-off group S Club 3 and have been performing in nightclubs, universities and Butlins holiday camps around the United Kingdom.
+In November 2008, O'Meara, Bradley McIntosh, and Paul Cattermole formed the spin-off group S Club 3 and had been performing in nightclubs, universities and Butlins holiday camps around the United Kingdom.
 On 12 November 2008 a bottle was thrown during their performance in Bradford.
 It struck O'Meara, leaving her with a cut to the head requiring hospital treatment.
-A 20-year-old man was arrested and it was suggested the attack was linked to her Celebrity Big Brother appearance.
+A 20-year-old man was arrested and it was suggested the attack was linked to her Celebrity Big Brother appearance where she was accused of racially aggravated bullying.

-O'Meara featured in a cover of the Python Lee Jackson song "In a Broken Dream" on The Popes' 2012 album New Church, her first released recording in seven years.
+O'Meara featured in a cover of the Python Lee Jackson song "In a Broken Dream" on the Popes' 2012 album New Church, her first released recording in seven years.
 She also appeared on stage with them performing the song.
 In November 2014, all seven original S Club 7 members reunited to perform a medley of some of their greatest hits on BBC Children In Need.
 They performed a reunion tour, Bring It All Back 2015, in May 2015.

 Following the S Club reunion Jo continued to tour with Tina Barrett and Bradley McIntosh performing as S Club 3.
 In 2017, the trio released a single titled "Family" for charity but failed to chart in the UK.

 In August 2020, O'Meara announced that she would no longer be performing as S Club 3 to focus on her upcoming second studio album.
 She was replaced by former S Club 8 member Stacey Franks, with the group renamed as "S Club Allstars".

-2021–present: Solo career return and second S Club 7 reunion
+2021–present: Solo career return and second S Club reunion

-In April and May 2021, O'Meara released unplugged renditions of "Don't Stop Movin'" and "Relentless," respectively.
-Her second album, With Love, was released on 27 August 2021.
+In April and May 2021, O'Meara released unplugged renditions of "Don't Stop Movin" and "Relentless," respectively.
+Those songs would go on to be included in her second album, With Love, was released on 27 August 2021, and featured twelve tracks.